fourtimes/Kubernetes/README.md

 Schedulaer         - It helps to find out where the pods are running, which pods are there, and what the status of the pods is.
 Controller Manager - Controls tasks running on a Kubernetes cluster. etcd               - It is like a database.
 Store the information.
 Kubelet            - To share the information worker node to master node.
+Makes sure that containers are healthy and running within their associated pod.
 Kube Proxy         - Uses for Port Forwarding and Load Balancing and Network related communications.
 Docker             - Container Running Platform.
 Kubectl            - We can manage the kubernetes cluster via command line.